Chart Color Schemes

 Kensington shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Kensington's educational attainment is notably higher than broader benchmarks.
-50.8% of residents aged 15 and above hold university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
-Bachelor degrees are the most common at 32.0%, followed by postgraduate qualifications (16.3%) and graduate diplomas (2.5%).
-Vocational pathways account for 19.8% of qualifications, with advanced diplomas at 9.6% and certificates at 10.2%.
+Kensington has a notably high level of educational attainment among residents aged 15 and above, with 50.8% holding university qualifications.
+This figure is significantly higher than the national average of 30.4% and the NSW average of 32.2%.
+The area's educational advantage is evident in its distribution of qualifications: bachelor degrees are the most common at 32.0%, followed by postgraduate qualifications (16.3%) and graduate diplomas (2.5%).
+Vocational pathways account for 19.8% of qualifications, with advanced diplomas making up 9.6% and certificates 10.2%.

-Educational participation is high, with 39.1% of residents currently enrolled in formal education.
+Educational participation is also high in Kensington, with 39.1% of residents currently enrolled in formal education.
 This includes 21.8% in tertiary education, 6.3% in primary education, and 4.6% pursuing secondary education.
-Kensington has four schools with a combined enrollment of 1,570 students, demonstrating significant socio-educational advantages and academic achievement (ICSEA: 1115).
-Educational provision is balanced with three primary schools and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education